-The need to change the way we live in order to mitigate the impacts of the global climate and nature emergencies is another complex and serious challenge facing all of Cardiff's residents, along with the wellbeing of cities and communities around the world.
-The impacts of climate change, the need to adapt to these changes, and the need to decarbonise will even affect how the objectives and priorities within this Plan are delivered.
-To deliver sustainable growth and increase the resilience of our ecosystems, major shifts are needed in the use and sourcing of energy, the use of the car and the procurement of food and services to significantly reduce carbon emissions.
-A fundamental transformation is therefore needed across energy, transport and food systems.
+The need to change the way we live in order to mitigate the impacts of the global climate and nature emergencies is another complex and serious challenge facing all of Cardiff's residents, along with the well-being of cities and communities around the world.
+To deliver sustainable growth, major shifts are needed in the use and sourcing of energy, the use of the car and the procurement of food and services to significantly reduce carbon emissions.
+A fundamental transformation is therefore needed across Energy, Transport and Food systems.
 This can only be achieved by working in partnership on a local, regional and national scale to deliver infrastructure and public services that, by design, contribute to a carbon neutral city and a healthy natural environment.